Implementing Laws At-a-Glance

 2. Under the implementing law, which organizations must establish internal reporting channels?

-Public and private organizations with 50 or more employees must establish internal reporting channels.
-Private organizations with 50 to 249 employees have until December 17, 2023, to establish their channels.
-All other eligible organizations are expected to comply starting on the date when the Law went into effect.
+Private organizations with 50 to 249 employees had until December 17, 2023, to establish their channels.
+All other eligible organizations were expected to comply starting on the date when the Law went into effect.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?